DeviCatOutlet/devicatoutlet.github.io/about.md

 moved provinces, got married, upgraded our equipment, improved our quality of content, and over all evolved into a professional full time channel.
 Our motivation comes from wanting to inspire others to work through their personal obstacles by setting a positive example ourselves.
-Our long term goals are to become financially independent so that we can become investors and one day do amazing things such as creating foundations or charities.

 To this day, HallwayRaptor now works alongside me at home to help manage this.
 It’s a team effort, be it with Raptor and myself, our mods and this community.